Floating in swimming

 Stroke Introduction

+You are comfortable in shallow water but are not able yet to perform all 4 basic strokes.
 This level requires you to have passed the introduction program, or you are able to perform a swim a backcrawl, and a single backstroke (froggy leg).

 Intermediate